XpiritBV/CodeToCloud-Workshop/Challenges/Module3-ClosingtheFeedbackLoop/Tasks/CLOSELOOP-T002.md

 In this challenge your are going to create a continuous deployment pipeline that triggers after the Continuous Integration build has been completed.
 The CD Pipeline performs the following steps
 * Build a new version of the containers using docker-compose
 * Push the latest version of the containers using docker-compose
-* Tag the containers with a version number
 * Execute the deploy-infrastructure.ps1 and setup